-were typical and from time immemorial Russia suffered from severe episodes of regional famine, the most recent in 1891.
+In an unequal society many fell below the average, but Russia then was more equal than Russia today.
+In 1904, the incomes of Russia's bottom 40 percent were half the average; on that basis of that proportion, most of Russia's poor could still exist above the \$400 floor in a typical year.
+The poorest of the poor could sink below the floor.
+Not all years were typical and from time immemorial Russia suffered from severe episodes of regional famine, the most recent in 1891.
 Thus, destitution tended to be periodic and local.
-On average, life expectancy was short-around 30 years for a Russian born in 1897.4 High levels of infant and child mortality were an important factor in poor average prospects.
+On average, life expectancy was short-around 30 years for a Russian born in 1897.
+High levels of infant and child mortality were an important factor in poor average prospects.